 The basic items to keep in mind are:

 - lodging and breakfast at Lakedale—Lakedale extends off-season rates to us.
-Lodging and breakfast runs about $375–795 for 2016 (Sunday evening through Friday morning; 2023 rates, below, are slightly higher than 2022), depending on your choices among the alternatives, whether you share lodging, and so on (locals may commute).
+Lodging and breakfast at Lakedale runs about $450–950 for 2022 (Sunday evening through Friday morning; 2023 rates, below, are slightly higher than 2022), depending on your choices among the alternatives, whether you share lodging, and so on (locals may commute).
 We have both a Ravelry forum and a private Facebook group for helping folks find lodging collaborators, especially for the cabins, which have a mix of bedrooms and loft spaces.
 Contact Lakedale directly by phone for reservations and talk with the Lakedale staff about capacities of different accommodations (800-617-2267).

 - least expensive: Sharing one of the two-bed lodge rooms with another participant (one room has separate bedrooms; the other two-bed rooms have separate queen-size beds; one-bed rooms have king-size beds).

-- next least expensive: Sharing a cabin with two other participants (the cabins list greater capacities than three, but unless you know each other really well having four or more isn’t optimal).
+- next least expensive: Sharing a cabin with two other participants (the cabins list greater capacities than three, but unless you know each other really well, check out exactly how sleeping arrangements will be organized).

 - If the lodge is full and you have transportation, it is possible to stay off-site (say, at an AirBnB).